deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](figures/figures_29_0.png)

-> 🔼 The figure shows four UMI hand-held grippers used in the data collection process of the paper.
+> 🔼 The figure shows four UMI hand-held grippers used in the study, each equipped with a GoPro camera.
 > <details>
 > <summary>read the caption</summary>
 > Figure 18: UMI hand-held grippers.
 We do not install side mirrors on the grippers.